Maintaining a Healthy Farm Lifestyle

 exhaustion on the job.
 Adopting advancements in dairy farming technology can help you save a lot of time and get more done with less work or using farm management software like Farmbrite to keep you organized.

 You can't get things done if you're not at 100%.
-By doing small things to restore and keep up your energy you will stay focused on the job you need to do which helps you go faster overall.
+By doing small things to restore and keep up your energy and mental health, you will stay focused on the job you need to do which helps you go faster overall.

 This article was written by, Gloria Martinez who loves sharing her business expertise and hopes to inspire other women to start their own businesses and seek promotions in the workplace.
 She created WomenLed.org to spotlight and celebrate women’s achievements.